Cross product: As an external product

+This can be thought of as the oriented multi-dimensional element "perpendicular" to the bivector.
+In a d-dimensional space, Hodge star takes a k-vector to a (d–k)-vector; thus only in d = 3 dimensions is the result an element of dimension one (3–2 = 1), i.e. a vector.
+For example, in d = 4 dimensions, the cross product of two vectors has dimension 4–2 = 2, giving a bivector.
+Thus, only in three dimensions does cross product define an algebra structure to multiply vectors.

 Generalizations

 There are several ways to generalize the cross product to higher dimensions.

 Lie algebra

 The cross product can be seen as one of the simplest Lie products, and is thus generalized by Lie algebras, which are axiomatized as binary products satisfying the axioms of multilinearity, skew-symmetry, and the Jacobi identity.
 Many Lie algebras exist, and their study is a major field of mathematics, called Lie theory.